kylevedder/kytorch/README.md

 ## Optimization

-Unlike PyTorch, the completed backwards pass directly gives us a list of `TrainableWeight`s and their gradients(`list[tuple[Gradient, TrainableWeight]]`).
+Unlike PyTorch, the completed backwards pass directly returns a list of `TrainableWeight`s and their gradients(`list[tuple[Gradient, TrainableWeight]]`).
 Optimization can then be done by updating the weights using their gradients; for simple Gradient Descent, this is just subtracting the gradient scaled by a learning rate from the weight.

 ## Demos